daily-co/daily-vcs/server-render/vcsrender/README.md

 This should place the `vcsrender` binary in the `build` subdir.

-At runtime, vcsrender expects to find VCS resources such as fonts in a `res` directory two levels down from `vcsrender`.
+At runtime, vcsrender expects to find VCS resources such as fonts in a `res` directory two levels up from `vcsrender`.
 (I.e. `../../res`.)
 This matches the structure of the daily-vcs repo.
 This resource location isn't currently configurable, but will be eventually.

 ## macOS setup notes